Wearable computer: Future innovations

 Augmented reality allows a new generation of display.
 As opposed to virtual reality, the user does not exist in a virtual world, but information is superimposed on the real world.

 These displays can be easily portable, such as the Vufine+.
 Other are quite massive, like the Hololens 2.
 Some headsets are autonomous, such as the Oculus Quest 2 and others.
 In contrast to a computer, they are more like a terminal module.

 Single-board computers (SBC) are improving in performance and becoming cheaper.
 Some boards are cheap such as the Raspberry Pi Zero and Pi 4, while others are more expensive but more similar to a normal PC, like the Hackboard and LattePanda.

 One main domain of future research could be the method of control.
 Today computers are commonly controlled through the keyboard and the mouse, which could change in the future.
 For example, the words per minute rate on a keyboard could be statistically improved with a BEPO layout.
 Ergonomics could also change the results with split keyboards and minimalist keyboards (which use one key for more than one letter or symbol).
 The extreme could be the Plover and steno keyboard that allow the use of very few keys, pressing more than one at the same time for a letter.

 Furthermore, the pointer could be improved from a basic mouse to an accelerator pointer.

 The system of gesture controls is evolving from image control (Leap Motion camera) to integrated capture (ex-prototype AI data glove from Zack Freedman.)
 For some people, the main idea could be to build computers integrated with the AR system which will be controlled with ergonomic controllers.
 It will make a universal machine that can be as portable as a mobile phone and as efficient as a computer, additionally with ergonomic controllers.

 Military use

 The wearable computer was introduced to the US Army in 1989 as a small computer that was meant to assist soldiers in battle.
 Since then, the concept has grown to include the Land Warrior program and proposal for future systems.
 The most extensive military program in the wearables arena is the US Army's Land Warrior system, which will eventually be merged into the Future Force Warrior system.
 There are also researches for increasing the reliability of terrestrial navigation.

 F-INSAS is an Indian military project, designed largely with wearable computing.
+The goal of F-INSAS is to equip soldiers with state-of-the-art technologies that improve their combat effectiveness, including wearable computers to aid in communication, navigation, and situational awareness.